-This is a method sometimes used by directors to dodge tax by repaying their borrowed money to a company before the year end to avoid penalties, only to immediately take it out again without any real intention of paying the loan back.
+This is a method sometimes used by directors to dodge tax by repaying their borrowed money to a company before the year-end to avoid penalties, only to immediately take it out again without any real intention of paying the loan back.

 When a loan in excess of £10,000 is repaid by the director, no further loan over this amount can be withdrawn within 30 days.
-When this happens, the government’s view is that the director does not intend to pay the money back and the amount over £10,000 will automatically be taxed.
+When this happens, HMRC’s view is that the director doesn’t intend to pay the money back and the full amount will automatically be taxed.

 If your company writes off a director’s loan, there are tax and accounting implications that need to be considered.
 We recommend you speak to an accountant to decide on the best course of action for you and your business.

 Indeed they do – and they’ll monitor DLAs which are regularly overdrawn through the company’s annual tax returns.
-Be aware that they may decide that the money is not a loan but a salary and subsequently charge Income Tax and National Insurance on the sum.
+Be aware that they may decide that the money is not a loan but a salary, and subsequently charge Income Tax and National Insurance on the sum.
 We suggest that you monitor your director’s withdrawals to ensure you don’t exceed the £10,000 threshold.

-Our advice comes from our team of accredited accountants but it’s always best to get specialist help from your accountant when dealing with things like director’s loans, so you know you’re always on top of the law and not liable for hefty fines.
+Our advice comes from our team of expert accountants but it’s always best to get specialist help from your accountant when dealing with things like director’s loans, so you know you’re always on top of the law and not liable for hefty fines.
 With Crunch, you’ll get access to our team whenever you need it.